 Firstly, receptionist will need around 25 min in order to fill in some papers and rewrite my personal data from my ID.
 After checking all documents (already back on ship) I found out that this “lovely” person was not even able to write my name properly after such time looking at my ID.
 Please, call me MILDA from now on. 😀 After the bureaucracy part, I was finally able to see a doctor.
 I call him doctor “amazing”.
 So this doctor “amazing” surely didn´t speak any English and he barely looked at my throat.
 And measuring fever – well that was not his thing.
 After 5 minutes listening to my chest full of phlegm he came to conclusion that I don´t need any antibiotics.
 That the only thing I need is to drink a lot of liquids and tea.
 Uff, people, you cannot imagine my reaction.
 I almost exploded!
 After 5 minutes of arguing, doctor “amazing” decided to give me some antibiotics and medicine.
 And did I mention that I had to pay for this “examine” 40 euro?!
 Well, this was my first and hopefully last experience with Portuguese hospitals and doctors.
 But not to be that strict with doctor “amazing”, I must say he did one great thing – gave me paper with 4 day work incapacity.
 At least something …

-After arrival to my hell ship I talked to my managers that I was not planning to work till I leave (3 days later) or till I get better.
+After arrival to my hell ship I talked to my managers that I was not able to work till I leave (3 days later) or till I get better.
 Surely, nobody was happy about that but my health is more important, right?
 I had feeling that my colleagues were angry with me, they barely said hi to me.
 I understood that they had more job to do as they were suddenly one person less in restaurant.
 But what should I have done?
 Continue working with fever?
 No. No. No. Sometimes we have to be selfish and think about us more than the others.
-I said to myself I wouldn´t bother myself more about the others, especially about people who are not worth it.
 Of course, I was disappointed but I knew that my health is more important than work.

 So my last days onboard were not easy.
 But how was my very last day?
 Day before departure?
 Early in the morning our housekeeper entered my room and told me and my 2 Brazilian roommates we had to leave this cabin immediately.
 That someone else is coming here instead.
 I needed to spend one more night onboard of this ship.
 I was not happy about such change so I asked her whether I could stay one more night in the same cabin.
 Meanwhile she went to find out answer to my question, I started packing.
 Just in case.
 After half an hour she told me it would be fine to stay one more night where I am under one condition – I would have 3 new roommates – 3 MEN!
 For one, last night onboard of hell ship.
 Honestly, I didn´t care.
 I was so sick and without energy that I didn´t complain and I simply agreed.
 After one hour my new roommates brought their stuff into the cabin and found out that I would stay with them one more night.
 Surely, they weren´t upset about this and after some inappropriate jokes I turned around in my bed and continue in resting.
 As next day I was about to fly back to Amsterdam and start working.
 I needed energy.
 A lot of energy.
 So my last night onboard of hell ship was a night when I couldn´t fall asleep at least till 4AM as my new roomies were snoring all night long.
 Simply great ending to my hell ship chapter. 😀